iraf-community/x11iraf/README.md

 Both XGterm and XImtool rely upon the IRAF Object Manager for the GUI.
 The **guidemo** package illustrates how to use GUIs in IRAF applications.
 The **obmsh** package provides a simple shell for the object manager.

+**XTapemon** is a conventional Xt/Athena application which allows the status of an IRAF tape job to be monitored continuously while the tape is being accessed.